 There are “live” butterfly knives and butterfly knife trainers.
 Live balisongs are real knives with sharp blades and can have varying legal statuses.
 Trainers have blunted or plastic blades used by enthusiasts and are completely legal.

 Flipping butterfly knives is also a sport.
 People have been playing with it for centuries.
-However, serious competitions evolved only in the 21st century.
+However, serious competition evolved only in the 21st century.

 Read on to look at the different uses of this elegant weapon.